 Begin your cruise with a few days discovering the natural beauty, ancient history and culture of Shetland and the Faroes as Marco Polo calls in Lerwick and Torshavn.
 A passage through waters teeming with marine life brings you to Reykjavik, where geothermal pools, bubbling geysers and spectacular waterfalls dot the landscape around the lively city.
 Scan the night skies for the Northern Lights, and don’t miss the chance to visit the famous Blue Lagoon hot springs and spa.
 Your return cruise to Scotland will be broken by a rare but enchanting stop in the tiny Faroese port of Klaksvik – a birdwatcher’s haven surrounded by conical mountains – and calls in the Kirkwall on Orkney and Newcastle upon Tyne.

-Northern Lights Cruise 2020 Cruise from Aberdeen Ports of call include:
+Iceland Northern Lights 2020 Cruise from Aberdeen Ports of call include:

 - Lerwick, Shetland Isles

 - Kirkwall, Orkney Isles

 - Newcastle, England

 - 11 nights’ accommodation in your choice of cabin

 - Captain’s Cocktail Party (cruises of 6 nights or more)